Timinator2000/Algorithm_X/13 - customizing your solver/05 - assorted rectangular pieces.md

         print(len(requirements), len(actions), file=sys.stderr, flush=True)
 ```

 With my Algorithm X setup, a number of the 75 test cases have between 3000 and 5000 rows.
 One test case actually has many more rows than that.
 What does this tell you?
-It should tell you the matrix is big and influencing how Algorithm X chooses columns and/or chooses rows could make a significant difference.
+It should tell you the matrix is big, and influencing how Algorithm X chooses columns and/or chooses rows could make a significant difference.

 # A Confession